FAI-Solutions/Continue-NIM-Proxy/README.md

-# NIM Proxy for Step 3.7 Flash in Continue + VSCode/VSCodium
+# NIM Proxy for Step 3.7 Flash, Nemotron 3 Ultra and Kimi k2.6 in Continue + VSCode/VSCodium

 Fixes **Step 3.7 Flash** (and other models) silently returning empty responses in [Continue](https://continue.dev/).